 - 1. The primary purpose of the School is to provide quality education in business in a Christian environment. - 2.
 Students who are properly instructed and advised are more likely to succeed. - 3.
-Opportunities to participate and excel in non-classroom settings expand the horizons of students. - 4.
-The educational process should foster critical thinking skills in order to prepare the student for life's experiences. - 5.
+Opportunities to participate and excel in non-classroom settings expand the horizons of students. - The educational process should foster critical thinking skills in order to prepare the student for life's experiences. - 5.
 The instructional process is enhanced by the faculty's pursuit of professional development and scholarly contributions. - 6.
-Quality role modeling by the faculty is enhanced by service to the University, School, community, and local church. - 7.
-All constituencies are important contributors to the maintenance of an appropriate educational program.
+Quality role modeling by the faculty is enhanced by service to the University, School, community, and local church.